Today's Articles

 Dr. Geneva Southall

-She was born in New Orleans, LA, one of four children born to the Reverend and Mrs. W.T.
+She was born in New Orleans, LA, and was one of four children born to the Reverend and Mrs. W.T.
 Handy, Sr. She attended segregated schools and overcame a speaking impediment while young.
 All children in the Handy family were expected to learn piano and string instruments.
 Her mother was her first piano teacher.
 In 1941, Southall entered Dillard University, where Carol Blanton taught her.

 She was active with the school newspaper, theater guild, and community through Delta Sigma Theta Sorority.
 She also accompanied the school choir and the chapel services on piano.
 She taught (among others) in her private piano teaching Ellis Marsalis Jr.